-I thought you might enjoy having the recipe that Austin and his partner Natalie enjoy so much.
+I thought you might enjoy having the recipe that he and his partner enjoy so much.
 It’s a flavorful dense loaf, a 2 pounder, and I make it even easier to do by utilizing my bread machine to do most of the heavy lifting.

 On the morning that you want to make your bread take your starter out of the refrigerator and allow it to reach room temperature.
 You’re going to use a cup of this starter in your bread recipe.

-To make the bread; first I want you to take a half a cup of sunflower seeds put them in about 3/4 cup of hot boiling water and let them sit until you’re ready to use them if you want to cover them it makes them plump up or soften even that much more.
+First, take half a cup of hulled sunflower seeds, or raw pumpkin seeds put them in about 3/4 cup of hot boiling water and let them sit until you’re ready to use them if you cover them it makes them plump up or softens them even more.

 1 cup starter